The Supreme Court's new term starts Monday. Here's what you need to know

+There are signs the court could adopt an ethics code, but it’s not clear when.
+The justices were discussing the possibility as far back as 2019, and Justice Brett Kavanaugh recently said he hoped “concrete steps” would be taken soon.

 Justice Elana Kagan is the only other justice speaking positively about an ethics code.
-But Kagan said unspecified hang-ups remain. in which a man tried to trademark a phrase mocking Trump as"too small."
+But Kagan said unspecified hang-ups remain.
+“There are, you know, totally good-faith disagreements or concerns, if you will.
+There are some things to be worked out.
+I hope we can get them worked out,” she said during a visit to the University of Notre Dame.in which a man tried to trademark a phrase mocking Trump as"too small."

 There are signs the court could adopt an ethics code, but it’s not clear when.
 The justices were discussing the possibility as far back as 2019, and Justice Brett Kavanaugh recently said he hoped “concrete steps” would be taken soon.
 In Supreme Court time, soon could mean months or longer.